By: Advanced Data Systems Corporation on April 18th, 2019

 Advanced AI Creating New Avenues of Healthcare Efficiencies

-First, there was artificial intelligence (AI) that made machines capable of following mathematical directions to capture and store intelligence.
-Then came machine learning (ML), which advanced the machine intelligence to use collected data to make predictive solutions.
+First, there was artificial intelligence (AI) which made machines capable of following mathematical directions to capture and store intelligence.
+Then came machine learning (ML), which advanced machine intelligence to use collected data to make predictive solutions.
 We now have deep learning, a more intelligent subset of ML that is based on the human brain.
 As found on Medium, "Artificial Intelligence would be the bigger, encapsulating circle that contains Machine and Deep Learning".

 The Challenges of Revenue Cycle Management (RCM)